1 Based on a 2025 survey conducted by Gen, the company behind LifeLock.

 - Change your passwords: If you provided login credentials or other personally identifiable information (PII) to the scammer, change them immediately.
 Make sure you create strong passwords for all of your accounts, starting with financial ones.

-- Notify the local police: Reach out to local law enforcement to report the scam.
+- Notify the local police: Report the scam to local law enforcement.
 Getting a police report may help you get refunded later, and reporting a scammer may help other people avoid a scam as well.

 - Report the scam to the FTC: You should also file an FTC identity theft report or call 1-877-FTC-HELP.